 This programme is designed for those engaged in adult and tertiary teaching or training.
 Students will learn the foundation knowledge, skills and attributes required for starting out in an adult and tertiary teaching or training career, including how to engage learners and create fun and inclusive learning environments.

-Graduates of this programme will have the skills and knowledge for roles such as industry or workplace trainer or community educator.
+Graduates of this programme will have the skills and knowledge for industry or workplace trainer or community educator roles.

 Graduates may undertake further study towards Level 5 qualifications in adult and tertiary teaching.